LeMinux/PresentingSecureProgramming/RuleSets/NASAsPowerOf10.md

 Their usage also tends to lead to unreadable code like with recursive calling macros.

 #### Variadic Functions

 Although not explicitly a preprocessor defined behavior, defining variadic functions are also banned.
 The rule does specify anything with variadic behavior using ellipses (anything with ...), and the JPL Coding Standard references specifically MISRA C 2004 Rule 16.1.
 There is not an explicit reason why defining variadic functions are banned, but I think it is probably to reduce complexity and allow better static analysis.
 It could also be because of rule 7 in needing to verify function parameters.
 Normal function parameters have an explicit type, but variadic functions can accept any number of arguments that can be any type with no way to verify type.
 They are also an easy way to introduce security risks due to improper usage or passing in unexpected values.
-Rule 2 could also apply, but if you ever do use variadic functions a length should be given instead of soley relying on the ending NULL.
 Personally I've never needed to use a variadic function, and when I did think about using one I simplified my code instead.

 ### 9. Pointers should at most have two levels of dereferencing

 Pointers are an essential tool in C, but as NASA says even the most experienced misuse it.
 They are the cause of a lot of segmentation faults, security vulnerabilities, and bad code, so it is important that their use is limited and clear.
-Once again NASA points to static analyzers and humans having potential trouble understanding the flow with bad pointers.
+Once again NASA points to static analyzers and humans having potential trouble understanding the flow.
 Originally, the NASA power of 10 doc only allowed one level of dereferencing, but the JPL document changed it to no more than two levels of dereferencing.
+As an extension, this means declaration of pointers should have no more than two levels of indirection.
 I guess the reason for JPL altering the rule is be less restrictive and allow direct usage of 2D arrays and pointers to pointers.
 Pointers are a large data type, so NASA may have wanted to reduce stack usage by decreasing holding value pointers.
 Most of the time though you will only ever need two levels of indirection, but programming is programming and there are exceptions with justification.
 These cases are pretty rare, so sticking to two levels is much prefered.
-As an extension, this means declaration of pointers should have no more than two levels of indirection.
 Below are some examples from MISRA C advisory rule 17.5.
 ```
 int8_t * s1;    /* compliant */